The 90% Cut That Doubled Revenue: How Brutal Focus Beats Busy

 › Library Navigation: Quick Navigation · Operator Cases

-Then she read about The 3% Lever—the principle that small, concentrated improvements compound aggressively.
-The insight hit: she was diffusing effort across 20 activities when maybe 2 actually drove revenue.
+Then she read about The 3% Lever, the principle that small, concentrated improvements compound aggressively.
+The insight hit: she was spreading effort across 20 activities when maybe 2 actually drove revenue.

-Question she couldn’t answer: “Which single activity, if I did only that next week, would move revenue?”
+The core question she couldn’t answer was: “Which single activity, if I did only that next week, would move revenue?”
+She had no idea—and that uncertainty was the real reason she was stuck.

-The Problem: Busy Looks Like Progress Until You Track What Converts
+The Problem: Busywork Looks Like Progress Until You Track Revenue Per Activity

 Most operators at $20K–$30K confuse activity with achievement.